Blairquhan Castle: History

 Four different families have lived at Blairquhan or on its lands.
-The McWhirters built the first tower house about 1346.
-The Kennedys then inherited the estate through marriage and built the remainder of the old castle about 1573.
+The McWhirters built the first tower house in about 1346.
+The Kennedys then inherited the estate through marriage and built the remainder of the old castle in about 1573.
 In the early 17th century the Whitefords took over, but in 1798, suffering the effects of a bank crash, they sold Blairquhan to Sir David Hunter Blair, 3rd Baronet, the second son of Sir James Hunter Blair, 1st Baronet who had married Jean Blair, the daughter and heiress of John Blair of Dunskey in Wigtownshire in 1770.
-When Jean Blair inherited her father's estate in 1777, the family took the additional surname of Blair.
+When Jean Blair inherited her father's estate in 1777, the family adopted the additional surname of Blair.
 Sir David Hunter Blair made some of his money in Jamaica and was joint-owner of Roselle Estate, St Thomas-in-the-East.

 In 1820, Sir David commissioned Scottish architect William Burn to design a new house on Blairquhan.
 The old castle, which had become ruinous due to previous fires and neglect, was torn down for a new the Tudor-style castle, which nevertheless incorporated some of the decorative mouldings and sculpted stones from the old castle into the kitchen courtyard of the new house.
 The new mansion was completed in 1824, and contains many antiques and an important collection of paintings by Scottish artists.
 In late 2012, Sir Patrick David Hunter-Blair, 9th Baronet, sold Blairquhan to Ganten Scotland, a subsidiary of a Chinese company which bottles mineral water for distribution around the world.

 The estate and grounds

 Blairquhan is approached from the north via a 3 mi drive along the River Girvan.
-The late James Hunter Blair (1926–2004), younger brother and heir presumptive of Sir Edward Hunter-Blair, 8th Baronet (1920–2006), was a noted horticulturalist and forester who spent most of his life restoring the castle and preserving the estate grounds, which includes veteran trees and a walled garden.
+The late James Hunter Blair (1926–2004), younger brother and heir presumptive of Sir Edward Hunter-Blair, 8th Baronet (1920–2006), was a noted horticulturalist and forester who spent most of his life restoring the castle and preserving the estate grounds, which include veteran trees and a walled garden.
 An ancient sycamore which stands in the shadow of the castle is thought to be a Dule Tree or gallows tree, planted early in the 16th century during the reign of King James V of Scotland.
 The once-spreading crown was heavily pruned in 1997, saving the much-weakened trunk from total collapse.